-We’ve put together a 2-part series on this topic because it’s just too darn meaty to cover all in one go (and to be honest, two is still pushing it!).
+We’ve put together a 3-part series on this topic because it’s just too darn meaty to cover all in one go (and to be honest, three is still pushing it!).
 Part 1 will give you some background on the “what” and the “why” of content marketing.
-Next, we’ll be following up with practical tips on the “how”.
-So, without further ado, let’s get stuck in…
+Part 2 follows up with practical tips on the “how.”
+And Part 3 offers some common mistakes to avoid.
+So, without further ado, let’s get started …

-When marketers talk about “content,” what they really mean is blog posts, guides, white papers, videos, webinars, emails, social media posts, case studies, and more.
+When marketers talk about content, they really mean blog posts, guides, white papers, videos, webinars, emails, social media posts, case studies, and more.
 Essentially, it’s words – written or spoken.

 Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience — and, ultimately, to drive profitable customer action.Content Marketing Institute

 Why?
 For a start, traditional marketing methods are temporary.
 Once the TV show is over, there are no more eyes on your advert.
-Content marketing, which lives on the internet, stays accessible and evergreen.
+Content marketing, which lives on the internet, allows you to build assets that stay accessible and evergreen.

-Further, it’s very difficult to track the performance of offline marketing whereas you can look at a frankly terrifying number of online metrics such as page traffic, conversion rates, open/click rates, and much more.
+Further, it’s difficult to track the performance of offline marketing.
+Yet you can look at a frankly terrifying number of online metrics such as page traffic, conversion rates, open/click rates, and much more.

 Consumers also have access to more than just mainstream media nowadays.
 They expect brands to educate and inspire them through engaging, timely and relevant content at multiple touch points along their complex buyer journeys.

-Google likes it!
-A search engine’s goal is to provide users with the best possible experience to keep them coming back for more.
-This means serving up high quality, informative content first.
+A search engine’s goal is to provide users with the best possible experience and keep them coming back for more.
+This means serving up high-quality, informative content first.

-It drives sales.
 Content marketing has the ability to connect with people across all stages of the buyer’s journey – not just when they’re ready to splash the cash.
-This means you can build a relationship and make sure you’re the “go-to” at that pivotal moment.
+This means you can build a relationship and make sure you’re the go-to solution at that pivotal moment.

-It doesn’t irritate people.
-A lot of advertising is intrusive and feels like it’s invading people’s space (hence the “skip” button on YouTube) but high-value content is something that people intentionally seek out in order to consume – a totally different dynamic.
+A lot of advertising is intrusive and feels like it’s invading people’s space (hence the “skip” button on YouTube), but high-value content is something that people intentionally seek out in order to consume – a totally different dynamic.

 …and the list goes on!
 But we’ll leave it there for now.